 - ¼ cup carrots (julienned)

-- 2 Tbsp Hikari Miso Shio Koji (or substitute with 2 tsp kosher/sea salt)
+- 2 Tbsp shio koji (I used Hikari Miso Shio Koji; you can substitute with 2 tsp kosher salt, but will lack in umami)

 - ½ Tbsp rice vinegar

 - 1 red chili (chopped, if you prefer less spicy remove the seed)

 - Cut daikon and cucumber diagonally while rotating them a quarter between cuts.
 This Japanese cutting technique is called “Rangiri.”

 - Put daikon, cucumber, carrot, and all the seasonings in a large closable plastic bag.

 - Remove the air from the bag and massage the vegetables and make sure they are blended well with the seasonings.
 Keep the bag in the refrigerator for 45-60 minutes for best flavor.

 - Serve this dish cold or at room temperature.

 - You can keep the leftovers in an airtight container and store in the refrigerator for up to 24 hours.